-47. Simplified norms for Self Help Groups (SHGs):
+46. Simplified norms for Self Help Groups (SHGs):

-- (1) The bank shall not require CDD of all the members of an SHG while opening the savings bank account of the SHG. - (2) The CDD of all the office bearers shall suffice.
+- (1) The bank shall not require CDD of all the members of an SHG while opening the savings bank account of the SHG. - (2) The CDD of all the office bearers shall suffice. - (3) The bank may undertake CDD of all the members of an SHG at the time of credit linking of SHGs.

-48. Procedure to be followed by the bank while opening accounts of foreign students from the educational institution in India.
+47. Procedure to be followed by the bank while opening accounts of foreign students

-- (1) The bank shall, at its option, open a Non-Resident Ordinary (NRO) bank account of a foreign student on the basis of his / her passport (with visa and immigration endorsement) bearing the proof of identity and address in the home country together with a photograph and a letter offering admission
+- (1) The bank shall, at its option, open a Non-Resident Ordinary (NRO) bank account of a foreign student on the basis of his / her passport (with visa & immigration endorsement) bearing the proof of identity and address in the home country together with a photograph and a letter offering admission from the educational institution in India.